Elijah Mitrou-Long

-Elijah Isa Mitrou-Long (born December 15, 1996) is a Canadian–Greek professional basketball player for Aris of the Greek Basketball League and the EuroCup.
+Elijah Isa Mitrou-Long (born December 15, 1996) is a Canadian–Greek professional basketball player for Aris Thessaloniki of the Greek Basketball League (GBL) and the EuroCup.
 He played college basketball for Mount St. Mary's, Texas, and UNLV.

 Early life

 Mitrou-Long grew up in Mississauga, Ontario.
 He played football and hockey but focused his attention on basketball.
 At the age of 15, he enrolled at The John Carroll School in Bel Air, Maryland, and lived with a host family.
 As a junior, he averaged 10 points, four rebounds and four assists per game.
 Mitrou-Long averaged 10.2 points, 4.2 rebounds, 3.3 assists and 1.5 steals per game as a senior.
 He competed for CIA Bounce in AAU play.

 College career

 Mitrou-Long began his college career at Mount St. Mary's.
 He averaged 5.6 points, 2.5 rebounds and 2.2 assists per game as a freshman.
 Mitrou-Long scored a career-high 29 points including a late go-ahead layup on February 18, 2017, in a 79–74 win against Fairleigh Dickinson.
 As a sophomore, he averaged 15.0 points, 5.2 rebounds, 4.4 assists and 1.6 steals per game, earning First Team All-NEC honors.
 Mitrou-Long helped lead the team to a NEC regular-season and tournament championships, scoring 22 points in the tournament title game against St. Francis (PA) and earned NEC Tournament MVP honors.
 He transferred to Texas after the season, the only school he visited, and redshirted the 2017–18 season per NCAA regulations.

 As a redshirt junior, Mitrou-Long started nine games averaging 5.6 points, 2.2 rebounds and 1.6 assists per game for a team that finished 21–16 and won the NIT.
 Following the season, he transferred to UNLV where he was eligible immediately as a graduate transfer.
 Mitrou-Long joined former Mount St. Mary's teammate Jonah Antonio at UNLV, who told him that coach T. J. Otzelberger was very honest and straightforward.
 On November 30, 2019, Mitrou-Long tied his career-high with 29 points in a 72–65 overtime loss to Cincinnati.
 Mitrou-Long missed 12 games in December 2019 and January 2020 with a broken thumb, and his season ended after sustaining a knee injury during a February 29 win against San Jose State.
 As a senior, Mitrou-Long averaged 12.6 points, 3.3 rebounds, 3.4 assists, and 1.7 steals per game.